AndrewArkwright/reactFinances/README.md

-# Getting Started with Create React App
+# React-todo

+This project is a simple todo list that allows you to add and delete items.
+It uses reusable components and takes advantage of the virtual DOM to update information on the page without having to reload the page.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts